nncl/Ionic-Codecraft/README.md

 # Ionic-Codecraft

-Project that accompanying the codecraft's classes.
+Project that is accompanying the codecraft's classes.